-The Theatre Department’s mission is to provide undergraduate students with a comprehensive education in the practices and processes of creating theatre and live performance within the context of higher learning.
-We offer a number of programs designed to suit your particular interests, including Bachelor of Arts and Bachelor of Fine Arts degrees as well as Minors in Acting, Playwriting and Stage Combat.
-In consultation with your academic advisor, you are encouraged to carefully consider your interests, abilities and goals when determining which degree track to pursue.
+The Theatre Department’s mission is to provide undergraduate students with a comprehensive education in the practices and processes of creating theatre and live performance.
+Columbia offer a number of programs designed to suit your particular interests, including Bachelor of Arts and Bachelor of Fine Arts degrees as well as minors in Acting, Stage Combat, Theatre Directing, and Writing for Performance.

 The Acting Minor is a sequence of courses in acting, improvisational techniques, voice training and movement.
 This program allows you to deepen your commitment to performance and support collaborations with writers, musicians and filmmakers.

 From fisticuffs to sword play, stage combat is an essential tool for actors and storytellers across genres.
 In the four-semester Stage Combat Minor you’ll earn national certification as a stage combat specialist.
 You’ll be eligible for work choreographing fights and stunts in theatre, TV and film.
 The safety-regulated program features training with weapons and unarmed combat, as well as the opportunity to “learn to fly” at the Media Production Center.
 It is the only fully-equipped stage combat program in the region.

 With the Theatre Directing minor, you’ll learn the skills necessary to conceptualize, organize and facilitate the preparation of scripted material for performance.
 In your capstone course, you will synthesize your understanding of acting, technical and design elements, project organization, and dramatic theory through the production of a one-act play.

 Writing for performance is a versatile skill, whatever your course of study.
 Columbia’s playwriting minor provides exposure to dramatic structure, creative problem solving, script forms and verbal presentation skills through the practices of reading, writing and staging dramatic texts.